3231-3245 Fraser St and 675 E 17th Ave rezoning application

 Will this building be pet friendly?

-Rene asked about 1 year ago
+Rene asked almost 2 years ago

 The applicant has advised that they have not yet determined a pet policy for this building should it be approved, however they have developed pet-friendly buildings in the past and hope to continue their pet-friendly approach with this building.